layanmoyura/HPC_project_my_task/README.md

 ## Running the Bash Script (Ubuntu)

 To load data from multiple files where each file contains a different number of rows while maintaining a constant number of columns and ensuring a balanced load, you can use the provided Bash script.
 This script is designed to work on an Ubuntu operating system.
-In this program total rows loaded are 1M and it is divided into 4 files containing 100000, 200000, 300000, and 400000 respectively.
+In this program total rows loaded are 1M and it is divided into 4 files containing 100000, 200000, 300000, and 400000 respectively as shown in below figure.
+Each process load 250000 rows of data from four files.

 ![1](https://github.com/layanmoyura/HPC_project_my_task/assets/84334230/0de2d746-2d56-44e1-a9c2-b247e243657f)